 The Universal Union for the Progress of the Culinary Arts was founded in 1879 by Joseph Favre, and 80 chapters were formed around the world.
-In 1888, in order to represent better the evolution and modern practice of cuisine, the name of the organization was changed to l’Académie Culinaire de France.
+The Paris chapter took on the name “Académie de Cuisine” on May 26 1883.

-Today the ACF is present in every continent, and is 1080 members strong.
+Today the Académie Culinaire de France is present in each and all continents and is 1080 members strong.
 The American delegation is represented by more than 100 pastry and kitchen chefs.

 Jean-Louis Gerin became the new president of the US delegation on June 06 2010, succeeding the great Jean-Jacques Dietrich who served the A.C.F. for 32 years.
 In his acceptance speech, Jean-Louis announced his desire to open the Académie to American chefs, male and female, who have been trained by French chefs.

 Jean-Louis’ first board-team comprises 2 pastry chefs, 3 French chefs de cuisine and 2 American chefs de cuisine.

 L’Académie Culinaire de France and its sister organization Les Maîtres Cuisiniers de France are eager to carry on the great tradition of culinary excellence and science.
 They also work with suppliers and farmers to improve the quality of foods for the grand pleasure of their clients and supporters.

 Pictured above, L to R: Jean-Louis Gerin, President U.S. Delegation; J.J.
 Dietrich, President d’Honneur US; Gerard Dupont, President ACF Worldwide

 Présenté comme Dame de l’année à L’ACF, Madame Bayless.
 La femme du fameux chef Rick Bay